WTCHGCodeMonkeys/wtchgcodemonkeys.github.io/_posts/2015-06-01-Packaging_Python.md

 ## Code Layout

-In our [git repository](https://github.com/jeromekelleher/kingman), we have the following layout:
+In our [git repository](https://github.com/jeromekelleher/kingman), we have the following files:

+kingman
+: The directory holding the code for the ``kingman`` package.

+tests
+: The directory containing the unit tests.

 ## Continuous Integration Testing.